-In addition to GB identification you will need headlamp beam converters.
+In addition to UK identification you will need headlamp beam converters.
 In the EU the legal requirement is not to dazzle oncoming drivers and even a dipped beam will do this if it hasn't been adjusted.
 Kits to adjust your beams are readily available but be sure they are suitable for your specific headlights.

 Warning triangles are also required in France for all vehicles with more than two wheels.
 Additionally, in your vehicle you will need to carry a high visibility jacket and an NF approved breathalyser.

 Since July 1st 2012 it has been compulsory for drivers of all motor vehicles to carry a breathalyser in France.
 The device must be certified by the French authorities and if asked, an unused breathalyser must be produced.
 Consequently, it pays to carry two single-use breathalysers in the vehicle at all times.

 If you are travelling in France without any of the above paraphernalia, you are breaking the law and could potentially be fined.